shawbicc/rocko/arduino/pwm_serial_sweep_press/README.md

 ### Requirements

 - Make sure the hardware is properly connected and working.
 - Make sure that the max, min PWM values for each servo is known and in proper index position.
-To calibrate the servos, run `servo_calibratin.ino`
+To calibrate the servos, run `servo_calibration.ino`

 ### Required Arduino Libraries